 Sec.
 2 Clothing and Footwear

-The Board shall provide and clean all protective clothing, coveralls and gloves as required.
-Employees when instructed to wear safety footwear by management will have the cost shared 80/20 with the Board.
+(a) The Board shall provide and clean all protective clothing, coveralls and gloves as required.
+Employees when instructed to wear safety footwear by management will have the cost shared 80% by the Board and 20% by the Employee.